GingerNinjaProgramming/Pocket-Dropper/README.md

 ### Process

-Describe your technical and creative approach, including:

-* Planning, ideation, and iteration
-* Feedback received and how it was integrated
-* New tools, workflows, or systems explored

 When I was planning my project I wanted something that would be easy to make the basics of that would allow me to use different techniques while still allowing for relative scalability if that is in the cards.

 Coming into this project I had a background of C# programming which is a language which focuses heavily on Object Orientated Principles (Clark, 2011) this meant that when it came to programming my project in C++ I attempted to replicate some of the same methodology and ideas that come from a OOP mind set along with picking up on some functional programming (Functional Programming Paradigm, 23:53:03+00:00).
-These principles both being described in **Design Patterns: Elements of Reusable Object-Oriented Software** (Design Patterns, 2025).
+These principles both being described in**Design Patterns: Elements of Reusable Object-Oriented Software** (Design Patterns, 2025).

 I began my project development with the core functionality of the game, this being the dropping of the player.
 When starting out my development of my game I started coding it logically as a form of skydiving sim with the player perpetually falling with different obstacles randomly spawning requiring the player to move out of the way.
-This worked similar to logic of how outer wilds moving between planets works **(CITATION NEEDED)** where instead of moving the player it would move the world around the player instead giving the illusion of the player moving when in reality they have not moved an inch.
+This worked similar to logic of how outer wilds moving between planets works (The Making of Outer Wilds - Documentary, 2020) where instead of moving the player it would move the world around the player instead giving the illusion of the player moving when in reality they have not moved an inch.
 Towards this I begun working on a physics system involving drag and terminal velocity to make this sky diving esc system fun to play with and begun working on this.
 However after a week of trying this I begun to relies that the current state of the game and the current idea of the games logic was not working as physics systems had a lot more complexities than i initially relzsed and I begun to notice making the game like this went against one of the cores of my planning which was a simple and easy to prototype base game so at this moment a week into my project I decided to pivot my games logic into a more conventionally design dropper where the player is infinity falling with mini randomly generated platforms and enemy's around for the player to dodge/eliminate.
 This works based on a basic falling mechanic where the player has both a vector2 for its location and a vector to define its velocity which is added to its location every frame, modifying these values is how player movement is managed in code.
 Therefore when the player is not on the platform a constantforce will be added to the players y force allowing for the player to fall and to allow for the player to fall quicker the longer they have been falling the movement force pushing down on the player upon the system recognizing the player is falling begins to use a more conventional approach using a combination of a constant gravity value, the players preset weight value, the players falling time and the frames delta time to allow for the player to slowly and exponentionaly speed up the longer they have been falling.

 ```cpp
 void UpdatePlayer(Player &player){